tinacms/tina.io/content/guides/tinacms/non-react-based-ssg/guide.md

 > ⚠️ **This support is still very much experimental**, and we hope to have a more streamlined onboarding in the future.

-While this should work with any Markdown/JSON based site, this guide specifically refers to a Hugo project
+While this should work with any Markdown/JSON-based site, this guide specifically refers to a Hugo project.

+If you don't already have a Hugo site setup, you can [learn how to create one here](https://gohugo.io/getting-started/quick-start/)

 ## Tina Scaffolding Setup